top of page

 Masaji Sosogi

-25th generation of Issochi Bentwood Master
+25th generation of Hitoyoshi Bentwood Master

 Now at age 69, as the ONE and ONLY artisan of Issochi bentwood.
 He brings his creative caliber and smile to the wood shop everyday, and passionately make to order.
-With the help of his wife and daughter, Sosogi is determined to carry-on this 400-year-old legacy, to pass down his knowledge and promote the charm and endless possibilities of bentwood craft to the young generations.
+With the help of his wife and daughter, Sosogi is determined to carry-on this 400-year-old regional legacy, to pass down his knowledge and promote the charm and endless possibilities of bentwood craft to the young generations.

 Masaji Sosogi bentwood artisan in Kumamoto